chef/chef-web-docs/content/chef_overview.md

 Workstations
 ============

-A workstation is a computer running Chef Workstation that is used to author cookbooks, interact with the Chef Infra Server, and interact with nodes.
+A workstation is your local computer running Chef Workstation that you use to author cookbooks, interact with the Chef Infra Server, and interact with nodes.

 The workstation is where users do most of their work, including: